I love finding unique ways to save money or hacks to earn free money and gift cards. So it is no surprise that Survey Junkie caught my attention…

 Survey Junkie for Beginners

-Simple Survey Junkie is a website where users sign up to take surveys in exchange for points that can be redeemed for gift cards or a deposit into your PayPal account.
-Signing up for the website is quick and painless; you can use your Facebook credentials, Google plus account, or your email to log in.
+Survey Junkie is a website where users to take surveys in exchange for points that can be redeemed for gift cards or a deposit into your account.
+Signing up for the website is quick and painless; you can use your plus account, or your email to log in

 I have played several online games, and some of those games offer the option to take various surveys to earn in-game currency or content.
-If you have ever played a freemium game your Smartphone you may be familar with Tapjoy, I’m embarrassed to admit I have attemped a few Tapjoy surveys to earn extra lives.
+If you have ever played a freemium game your smartphone, you may be familiar with Tapjoy.
+I’m embarrassed to admit I have attempted a few Tapjoy surveys to earn extra lives or loot for DragonSoul.

-I have done a few of those in-game surveys to find out that they are thinly veiled spam to sell a product or capture personal information.
-Frankly, the amount of spam has turned me off to most surveys sites or free gift card offers.
+Most in-game surveys I found were thinly veiled spam to sell a product or capture personal information.
+Frankly, the amount of spam has turned me off to most surveys sites or gift card offers.

-Survey Junkie passes on the “legitimate test”, both my wife and I used the website for over an hour, completing multiple surveys.
-Neither my wife or I were directed to any shady surveys, nor were we asked to divulge any personal or sensitive information.
+Survey Junkie passes on the “legitimate test,” both my wife and I used the website for over an hour, completing multiple surveys.
+Neither my wife nor I were directed to any shady surveys, nor were we asked to divulge any personal or sensitive information.

-Having tried surveys a few times before, one item that was always frustrated me was that you would spend 15 minutes on a survey to ultimate find out you were disqualified, and as such would receive no reward/compensation.
+Having tried surveys before, I was always frustrated me was that you would spend 15 minutes on a survey to ultimately find out you were disqualified.
+As such, I would receive no reward/compensation.
 Using Survey Junkie, I did get excluded from a few surveys.
 However, I found out quickly, and they give you a few token points for the try.

 I didn’t find it nearly as frustrating as some apps.
 However, there was a big difference between the number of surveys my wife and I each qualified for.
-Clearly, some people’s opinions are going to be more in demand than others so results will vary.
+Some people’s opinions are going to be more in demand than others so that results will vary.